SFBD Flow: A Continuous-Optimization Framework for Training Diffusion Models with Noisy Samples: SFBD AS ALTERNATIVE PROJECTIONS

 Likewise, D-Proj corresponds to the denoising step.
 By the disintegration theorem~\citep{VargasTLL2021},

 where $m_0^k$ is the marginal of $M^k$ at $t = 0$.
 Since $P \in \Dc$ is determined by the forward SDE in \cref{eq:fwd_diff}, its conditional path measure given $\xv_0$ is fixed, making the second term constant.
 Therefore, minimizing the KL divergence reduces to matching the marginals, i.e., $p_0 = m_0^k$ and thus $P^{k+1} = D(m_0^k)$.
-In other words, D-Proj sets $p_0$ to the distribution of the denoised samples in the denoising step. \textbf{Evolution of $\sv^k$.} In practice, the only component in SFBD requiring estimation is $\sv^k$, parameterized by a neural network to approximate $\nabla \log p_t^k(\xv_t)$.
-As $k \to \infty$, $\sv_t^k$ converges to the true score function $\sv_t^* = \nabla \log p_t$ associated with the forward diffusion process~\cref{eq:fwd_diff} initialized with $p_0 = p_\text{data}$~\citep{LuWY2025}.
-The updates in \cref{def:markov_proj} and \cref{def:diff_proj} can be compactly written as \( M^{k+1} = \argmin_{M \in \Mc} \KL{\proj_\Dc M^k}{M}. \) Since each $M^k = M(\sv^k)$ is fully determined by its drift $\sv^k$, this is equivalent to
+In other words, D-Proj sets $p_0$ to the distribution of the denoised samples in the denoising step. \cref{fig:sfgd_proj}a illustrates how SFBD applies the alternative projection algorithm to find $P^*$.